-The reality is that the Labour-led Government will probably have to sort this out by itself – with help from NZ First and the Greens.
+The reality is that the Labour Government will probably have to sort this out by itself.
 This means it doesn’t have 15 years to get on top of the problem – it only has three, six, or nine if it’s lucky.
-But the decision about whether to go ahead with a new prison (probably) needs to be made within the next six months.
-In order to make that decision, the government needs to be confident that it actually has the prison muster under control.

-The solutions proposed on this website are so straight forward, they are guaranteed to give the Government the confidence required to make that decision.
+The solutions proposed on this website are so straight forward, they are guaranteed to bring the prison population down.

 2) The prison muster is out of control: